 What I love best about this course is the teacher edition.
 Both the worksheets and quizzes have the answers in red with the exact lesson, as well as the page number and line number.

-It is however teaching them to take their time, and to not think you can just rush through your work and get a good grade.
+It is, however, teaching them to take their time and not to think they can just rush through their work and get a good grade.

 That’s actually been the theme of this week, and reworking what they’ve done.